HANGAR LAB COMPANY - SUMMER 2018

 A pair of playwright/dramaturgs will work alongside the Lab Company Actors, Directors, and Choreographers, as well as collaborating with and learning from the Drama League Directors, actors and directors from the Hangar’s mainstage season and the Hangar’s artistic leadership.

 Because we believe that there is no form of feedback more useful for a playwright than hearing their work read by great actors and rehearsed by great directors, the Hangar Lab Company Playwriting and Dramaturgy track focuses on the exploring the role of the playwright/dramaturg as a collaborative artist.
 Lab Company Playwrights will serve as dramaturgs on Mainstage, Lab Company, and Wedge productions.
-In addition, they will collaborate with both the Drama League Fellows and the Hangar’s Associate artistic Director on developing their own original plays, culminating in a reading that utilizes both Lab Company and professional actors.
+In addition, they will collaborate with both the Drama League Fellows and the Hangar’s Associate artistic Director on developing their own original plays, culminating in a reading that utilizes Lab Company actors and local artists.

 TUITION AND HOUSING